 Common Questions About the Origin of Buddhism

 While Siddhartha Guatama (the Buddha) was born in 560 B.C.E, and would become enlightened many years later, it was upon his death in 483 B.C.E. that his followers organized his teachings and began to disseminate them to the masses.
-It was Ashoka who would make Buddhism the religion of India in the 3rd Century B.C.E.
+It was Ashoka who would make Buddhism the religion of India in the 3rd century B.C.E.

 Buddha was a real person, originally named Siddhartha Guatama.
-He was born into a wealthy ruling class family and eventually joined a group of ascetics to leave behind the material luxuries and find enlightenment.
+He was born into a wealthy ruling class family and eventually joined a group of ascetics to leave behind material luxuries and find enlightenment.

 Buddhism does not worship gods.
 They believe in constant change and the ability to personally attain a state of nothingness, or bliss, which is a release from the sorrows of existence called Nirvana.

-Ashoka the Great was the ruler of the largest empire in the world at that time, 3rd Century B.C.E.: the Indian Mauryan Empire.
+Ashoka the Great was the ruler of the largest empire in the world at that time, 3rd century B.C.E.: the Indian Mauryan Empire.
 He was essential in placing Buddhism as the state religion of India.